 Samuel “Sammy” Chang, J.D., is a Health Policy Researcher for The Source on Healthcare Price and Competition.
 He currently writes the monthly California Legislative Beat on the Source Blog.
 Prior to joining The Source, he served as the Student Caucus Chair for the Executive Oversight Board for the University of California, Student Health Insurance Plan and worked as a legal intern for the California Department of Managed Health Care’s Office of Legal Services.
 At UC Hastings, he received a CALI Award for Academic Excellence for his work on the Public Policy and Law Workgroup.
 He additionally contributed to the California Senate Committee on Business, Professions, and Economic Development background paper on pharmacy benefit managers.
 Sammy has been recognized by the American Bar Association and the UC Hastings Board of Directors for his vision and dedicated leadership and has testified in front of the California Assembly Judiciary Committee and the ABA Commission on the Future of Legal Education.
 Sammy is a recent graduate of UC Hastings College of the Law with a concentration in law and health sciences and holds a B.S. degree in Biochemistry/Cell Biology from UC San Diego.

-Gary K. Ko, CFA is a Research Fellow for The Source on Healthcare Price and Competition.
-His current research focuses on price transparency and competition within the U.S. healthcare system, with emphasis on analysis in economic incentives of stakeholders.
-He is also President of California Medical Billing Advocates (www.calmba.org), a non-profit organization that aims to reduce or eliminate unjust medical bills before they become crippling debt.
-Prior to joining the source, he spent close to 19 years at Franklin Templeton Investments, where he was Vice President / Equity Research Analyst, and member of an investment team that managed up to $130 billion in assets.
-He has founded two for-profit companies during his career and is a CFA charterholder.
+Gary K. Ko, CFA, is a Health Policy Research Fellow for The Source on Healthcare Price and Competition.
+His current research focuses on price transparency and competition within the U.S. healthcare system, with emphasis on economic incentives of stakeholders.
+He also headlines the column “Wall Street Perspective” on The Source Blog.
+Additionally, he is President of California Medical Billing Advocates (www.calmba.org), a non-profit organization that aims to reduce or eliminate unjust medical bills before they become crippling debt.